 When travelling home from a trip to Atlanta, USA, I crossed into the next day because of timezones but I didn’t realise.
 I left America on Wednesday evening and got to London on Thursday evening and at some point – while I was million feet (not entirely scientifically accurate) in the air – there was evening, and there was morning – the next day.
 So by the time I went to bed and woke up, my 284-day streak, along with my heart, was broken.

 The funny thing about this is that it almost happened a few days early.
 The lovely hosts my sister and I were staying with in Atlanta had their internet/wifi cut for 24 hours at some point during our second week there.
 My first thought (and yes this was my first thought – I’m weird!) was “Oh no!
 I’m going to break my streak.”
 That’s not good and here’s why.

 What had initially started as a great tool to encourage me to read the Bible more consistently, had became a bullet point on my bullet point list of reasons why I am such a good person.

 saying screaming, look at me, I’ve read my Bible every single day for the last 284 days – and truth be told, that’s just when they created ‘streaks’ on the app.
 I was reading it daily before then too.

 Two claps for you, Paula!
 A pat on the back too!

 It does not matter what number my streak was.
 The gag is: was God’s word actually touching and changing my heart?
 Or was it just another thing I do every morning.
 Is it as routine as brushing my teeth, something I can do absentmindedly, without having to engage my brain, heart or spirit?

-This is an honest conversation to be had between God and I.
+This is an honest conversation between God and I.

 What am I doing and why I doing it?